Breeding Syrian Hamsters

 Hamsters Mating

-Once it has been established that the mating is to take place.
-This should be done about 1½ hours after dark as this is when the female will be at her most receptive.
 For the inexperienced breeder one way to establish if she is ready to mate is to gently stroke her back.
-If she is ready to mate she will freeze, then go into what we call the receptive pose.
-That is, her tummy to the ground, and her tail in the air.
-See video of a Syrian hamster in season opposite.
+If she is ready to mate she will freeze and go into what we call the receptive pose (as seen in this Video ) with her tummy to the ground, and her tail in the air.

 They can then be left together for about 20 - 30 min's keeping them under constant supervision.
 This is the only occasion that she will tolerate another hamster near her.